-Alpha wire focuses on electronic computer and telephone cables with very efficient shielding options.
+Alpha Wire focuses on electronic computer and telephone cables with very efficient shielding options.
 However, they are very large and have grown into new markets including portable cord and welding cable.
-The Alpha Brand welding cable will be more expensive but Alpha has quality as a number one initiative and their price will reflect it.
+The Alpha-brand welding cable will be more expensive but Alpha has quality as a number-one initiative and their price will reflect it.

-Standard Welding Cable
+UL-Approved Welding Cable

 Not all welding cable will have approval from outside organizations.
 One of the most widely known approvals comes from UL LLC.